 Home wi-fi allows you to get online from anywhere in your home without having to use a cable.
 Thanks to the technology used by BT, in routers like the BT Smart Hub, it’s also a safe and secure way to connect to the internet.

-Discover the technology BT uses to keep your home wi-fi safe and get your personalised offer.
+Discover the technology BT uses to keep your home wi-fi safe.

 1. Industry standard encryption technology

 All BT Hub’s include a built-in security system that protects your wi-fi network.

 The BT Smart Hub and BT Home Hub 5 include WPA2 protection for both (2.4Ghz and 5Ghz) bands.
 WPA2 stands for Wi-Fi Protected Access 2 and is an encryption technology used to keep wireless networks secure and private.